bholebaba0135/Destiny-Defined_TARP/README.md

 9:33 - 19:09 : Project Demonstration

 Note: It was noted later while reviewing the contents of the video that street graph networks and subgraphs being generated at run time during the later half of the video were not captured by screen sharing and hence they have been included in [Results and Discussion Section](#Result_and_Discussion)

+### Conclusion

+The OptiRoute project has presented an efficient and effective solution to the multi-destination most optimal route planning problem using the A* algorithm.
+The project successfully addresses the limitations and challenges faced by other algorithms such as Dijkstra, Dynamic Programming, and Uniform Cost Greedy Algorithm.
+OptiRoute provides a faster and more optimal route planning solution for users, saving them time and minimizing their travel distance.
+OptiRoute also has the potential to be further developed, by incorporating real-time optimization, multi-modal routing, and other features that could enhance the user experience.
+Overall, the OptiRoute project showcases the power of A* algorithm in solving the multi-destination most optimal route planning problem and highlights the potential of this approach in other real-world scenarios.
+With further development, OptiRoute could become an essential tool for travel planners, logistics providers, and transportation agencies

 #### Workflow